rhsgsa/hybrid-cloud-coolstore/README.md

 ### Cluster installation failure due to the quota limit

 *   Determine whether it is AWS quota limit.
-The cluster provisoning logs will have a statement like `Error: creating EC2 EIP: AddressLimitExceeded`.
+The cluster provisioning logs will have a statement like `Error: creating EC2 EIP: AddressLimitExceeded`.
 The EC2 VPC Elastic IP default quota per region is:

 		{
 		  "ServiceName": "Amazon Elastic Compute Cloud (Amazon EC2)",